vault27/Foundation/ospf.md

 - IOS default reference bandwidth 100 mbit/s
 - NX-OS default reference bandwidth 40 gbit/s

+## Metric

+- Metric = Cumulitive interface cost from router to destination
+- Cost of interface = Reference bandwidth/Interface bandwidth
+- Default reference bandwidth in Cisco - 100 Mbit/s: because of this FastEthernet, GigabitEthernet, 10n GigabitEthernet - all have Cost - 1
 ## Design

 We have to think through the following: